What is Ubiquinol CoQ10 & What are its benefits?

 Ubiquinol vs. CoQ10

 It’s important to understand the difference between Ubiquinol and CoQ10, so you can decide which supplement is best for you.
 Healthy young adults can easily convert a conventional CoQ10 supplement into Ubiquinol, because their body’s ability to do so has yet to be naturally affected by age.
-However, as this ability diminishes after the age of 40, taking the advanced Ubiquinol form of CoQ10 is key to best supporting your heart health.
+However, as this ability diminishes with aging and increased oxidative stress, blood levels of Ubiquinol may decline after the age of 40.1 This is why taking the advanced Ubiquinol form of CoQ10 can be a better option for best supporting your heart health.

-CoQ10 has interested researchers for many years, but the Ubiquinol form of CoQ10 has been commercially available in America since 2005.
-In that short time, more than 60 peer-reviewed clinical and research studies have been performed and over 1,800 scientific papers have been published regarding Ubiquinol, and its mechanism of action, safety and health benefits.
+CoQ10 has interested researchers for many decades since it was first identified in 1940.
+The Ubiquinol form of CoQ10 has been commercially available in America since 2007 when Kaneka introduced its patented Ubiquinol supplement ingredient.
+In that short time, more than 100 peer-reviewed clinical and research studies have been performed and many additional scientific papers have been published regarding Ubiquinol, its mechanism of action, safety and health benefits.

-Critical in the production of antioxidant adenosine triphosphate (ATP), the body’s primary fuel, Ubiquinol supports optimal heart health 1,2,3 by helping to provide the cellular energy needed to power the heart.
-ATP is used for three critical heart functions - contraction, relaxation, and molecular synthesis - with each function requiring significant amounts of cellular energy to best support heart health.
+Critical in the production of the antioxidant adenosine triphosphate (ATP), the body’s primary fuel, Ubiquinol supports heart health by helping to provide the cellular energy needed to power the heart.2 ATP is used by the heart for three critical heart functions - contraction, relaxation, and molecular synthesis.
+Each function requires significant amounts of cellular energy to best support heart health.

-Found in every cell of your body, Ubiquinol is required for 95% of your cellular energy production8 , providing your heart, lungs, and other organs with the energy they need to function at optimal levels.
+Found in every cell of your body, Ubiquinol is required for 95% of your cellular energy production, providing your heart, lungs, and other organs with the energy they need for proper function.

-Statin medicines inhibit the body's cholesterol production, which can lead to reduced levels of both conventional CoQ10 and Ubiquinol, as they are formed via the same pathway.
-Supplementing with Ubiquinol helps replenish reduced CoQ10 levels associated with statin use, and its superior absorbability makes it the preferred form for statin drug users.6,7
+Statin medicines inhibit the body's cholesterol production, which is what makes them effective in reducing cholesterol.
+This can also lead to a reduction in the body’s natural levels of both CoQ10 and Ubiquinol, as CoQ10 is formed via the same pathway as cholesterol.
+Supplementing with Ubiquinol helps replenish the body’s reduced CoQ10 levels associated with statin use,8,9 and its superior absorbability makes it the preferred form for statin drug users.8

 Ubiquinol as an Antioxidant

-Unlike conventional CoQ10, Ubiquinol is also a very powerful antioxidant thanks to its extra electrons.
+Ubiquinol is a very powerful antioxidant thanks to its extra electrons.
 Those electrons hold the key to neutralizing substances called free radicals.
-This protection is crucial as excessive oxygen molecules, commonly known as free radicals or reactive oxygen species, disrupt healthy cells in the body and, if unchecked, can lead to cellular damage and ultimately cell death.
+This protection is crucial as excessive oxygen molecules, commonly known as free radicals or reactive oxygen species, disrupt healthy cells in the body and, if unchecked, can lead to cellular damage.
 In short, Ubiquinol helps neutralize and protect the body from these potentially harmful molecules.

-Free radicals are harmful because they are constantly looking to steal electrons wherever they may be found, including DNA, proteins and lipids.
-Removing an electron oxidizes the molecule (known as oxidative stress) and can cause damage that impacts our health.
+Free radicals are harmful because they are constantly looking to steal electrons wherever they may be found, including from DNA, proteins and lipids.
+When this occurs, an electron is removed from the molecule creating oxidation, which can cause damage that ultimately impacts the body’s health.

-What’s more, Ubiquinol is one of the few antioxidants that work both in the fatty parts of our body (such as cell membranes and LDL cholesterol) and also in the mitochondria where energy is manufactured.
-Like car engines produce exhaust, the mitochondria have their own form of exhaust filled with free radicals.
+Additionally, Ubiquinol is one of the few antioxidants that works in the fatty parts of our body such as cell membranes, including the mitochondrial membrane where cellular energy is manufactured in the form of ATP.
+Like car engines produce exhaust, the mitochondria have their own form of exhaust that is filled with free radicals.

-Ubiquinol is the form of CoQ10 capable of protecting the mitochondria and their lipid membranes from free radical attack.
+Ubiquinol is the form of CoQ10 capable of neutralizing free radicals and protecting the mitochondria and their lipid membranes from free radical attack.
 Ubiquinol plays an important role in supporting healthy mitochondrial function.

-You can take your daily dose of Ubiquinol either in the morning or at night, depending on your preference, but be mindful that some individuals have reported differences in sleep quality when taking it at night.
+You can take your daily dose of Ubiquinol in the morning, afternoon, or at night, depending on your preference, but be mindful that some individuals have reported differences in sleep quality when taking it at night.
+For many people, taking Ubiquinol in the morning works best.
 When starting a daily Ubiquinol supplement, monitor your sleep and overall well-being, and discuss any changes with your doctor to ensure optimal results.

 Read Now: 11 Facts about CoQ10 & Ubiquinol: Dosages & Benefits